 A vibrant green pesto made with spinach, almonds, and a Greek hard cheese, beautifully coating some gluten-free fussily pasta.
 A great Italian-inspired dinner choice with a Greek twist.

-A fresh, quick, easy and full of flavor dish made under 30 minutes.
+A fresh, quick, easy, and full-of-flavor dish made in under 30 minutes.

-The most well-known and all of as identify as pesto is the pesto all Genovese.
-A vibrant green sauce made out of basil leaves, pine nuts, garlic, hard cheese like Parmesan or Pecorino blended with olive oil.
+The most well-known pesto is the pesto all Genovese.
+A vibrant green sauce made out of basil leaves, pine nuts, garlic, and hard cheese like Parmesan or Pecorino blended with olive oil.

-A classic Mediterranean recipe combining simple fresh and seasonal ingredients into a spectacular dish.
+This classic Mediterranean recipe combines simple fresh and seasonal ingredients into a spectacular dish.
 This traditional Italian dish has some of my twists, but you can always stay with the classics if you prefer that.

 Spinach: Spinach is at its best from March until June, has a high nutritional value, and it’s a rich source of vitamin A, vitamin K, magnesium, iron, and folate.
 It gives a specific taste to this pesto pasta.
 You can use fresh or frozen but I really like to use baby spinach leaves because they are sweeter.